Get into the holiday spirit with a delicious low carb gingerbread cocktail. Made with new stevia simple syrup for a sugar-free indulgence!

 - 1 ounce sugar-free coffee liqueur

-- 3/4 tsp NuNaturals Stevia Simple syrup OR 1 tbsp Swerve Sweetener (more if you like your cocktails on the sweet side)
+- ¾ teaspoon NuNaturals Stevia Simple syrup OR 1 tablespoon Swerve Sweetener (more if you like your cocktails on the sweet side)

 - Dash of cinnamon